DavidVillalobos/tiny-editor/README.md

 # TinyEditor
-Lightweight simple editor for small tests.
+Lightweight simple editor for little projects and tasks.

-The purpose of the project is to create a desktop application that works as a simple text editor, with the easy of running code in java, python, c++, among others, all this without the need to save the files of program.
+The purpose of this project is create a desktop application that works as a simple text editor, with the easy of running code in java, python, c++, among others, all this without the need to save the files of program.
 It also gives the possibility of having an integrated console, which is automatically reloaded and rerunning every time when file is saved.